markfinger/django-frontend-tools/README.md

 # django-frontend-tools

-Less/Autoprefixer compilation + CleanCSS/UglifyJS compression via django-compressor.
+- Less
+- Autoprefixer
+- CleanCSS
+- UglifyJS

+Integrates with django-compressor for css/js compression.

 Runs a node process in the background for some nice performance improvements.

 This is an in-progress rewrite of some old gulp-based frontend tooling.
 It's reasonably well tested, but was built for a particular project's workflow, so it still needs a lot of love to make it more broadly useful.